chuckstack/introduction/README.md

 - [Ollama](https://ollama.com/) - AI tool for running generative AI models locally.
 - [Metabase](https://www.metabase.com/) - BI tool for visuallizing and publishing data.
 - [Mattermost](https://mattermost.com/) - collaboration tools similar to Slack that stores data directly in PostgreSQL.
+- [iDempiere](https://www.idempiere.org/) - ERP for managing orders, inventory, invoices, payments, accounting and much of the data you need to execute operations in your organization.
+- [Neovim](https://neovim.io/) - Extremely powerful text editor.
+This tool is the most controversial becaue it is the least "simply".
+The fact that is can run in any terminal in almost any OS from almost any location overcomes that lack of initial simplicity.

 ## Guidelines for Stack Selection
 The ChuckStack has been cultivated over the last 25 years.
 Here are the guidelines for inclusion.